Private Neurodevelopmental Diagnoses and Right to Choose (RTC)

 - Requests from other CPFT CAMHS teams for ratification should include a full copy of the original assessment.
 Requests will be added to the waiting list and will be subject to usual waiting times.

-- If ratification occurs while on the CAMHS waitlist, and if clinically indicated, the referral will be transferred to the Neurodevelopmental Team.
+- If ratification occurs while on the CAMHS waitlist, if clinically indicated the referral will be transferred to the Neurodevelopmental Team.

 The below criteria are considered the expected standards of completion, following specialist screening which indicates that further neurodevelopmental assessment is required.
 Please note that based on clinical need, additional appointments or assessments may be required.